zepinglee/citeproc-js/README.rst

 ------------

     ``git``
-        A GitHub clone needed to run tests.
+        A GitHub clone is needed to run tests.
     ``node.js``
         Any recent-ish version should work.
 Version 7 is used for automated testing.
     ``mocha``